 This is one of my favorite places in eastern Washington.
 It's a deeply carved canyon with a small, mostly dry creek at the bottom.
 Selah Creek.
 It originates in the Yakima Firing Range and heads west to join the Yakima River.
 Eventually those waters flow to the Columbia and the Pacific Ocean.

-All of my paintings are the highest quality artists' oils on linen or canvas and are framed.
+I use the highest quality artists' oils on linen or canvas.
 For a question, a price inquiry or to purchase a painting send me an email at firstname.lastname@example.org.

 Payment can be made via credit card, paypal or check.
-Payment plans are welcome!
+I'm open to payment plans - just ask.

-If you saw my work in a gallery, please let me know.
+If you saw my work in a gallery or show, please let me know.

 When I was in Art School one of my professors told me that I'd be an artist when I'd painted 100 paintings.
 There's a lot to that.